Ragaspace2004/FS-Dev/README.md

 # FS-Dev
-This repository is completely for full stack development step-by-step.
+This repository is completely for full stack development(beginners).
 This is a work made out of  interest..
+This repo contains simple beginner projects which I built on practise sessions.
+HAPPY TO SHARE !!
+LET'S GROW TOGETHER!!